lo-maxwell/react-virtual-garden/blog.md

   * Eventually will change to have specific timers
   * Need to work out a way to better display this information

+## Day 18

+### Looking into how to host external database and poll user data from there

+  * Added some test files for querying from local postgres db
+  * Not pushing .env, some things will break if forked

 TODO:

 Change mouseover color for inventoryItems